 Users who register and create a user account in Arcinsys store their personal data themselves.
 The mandatory details are a self-selected, unique username, last and first name, an e-mail address, and the date of birth.
 These data are stored in the application to offer the user customised access to certain additional features of the programme.
-Logged-in users can keep an individual memo list and submit requests for access at archives.
+Logged-in users can keep an individual memo list and submit requests for access or access forms at certain archives.
 When they are logged in, they can change the data they entered in the registration process at any time under the menu item "My data".
-Only the username cannot be changed.r
+Only the username cannot be changed.

 The following specifications pertain both to personal data relating to a data subject that are collected from the data subject (Article 13) and to personal data that have not been obtained from the data subject (Article 14).

 The personal data provided by you are processed for the purpose of handling your registration, your request, and your access according to the applicable archival regulations and for statistical purposes.
-The legal basis for processing the data from your registration and from your request for access is Article 6, paragraph 1, point b GDPR (performance of a contract or steps prior to entering into a contract).
+The legal basis for processing the data from your registration and from your request for access or a access form is Article 6, paragraph 1, point b GDPR (performance of a contract or steps prior to entering into a contract).

 The controllers processing the personal data from registrations, user accounts, and memo lists can be found here.

 The controllers processing the personal data from requests for access, orders of archival items, accesses to archival items, and the improvement function in Arcinsys can be found on the Arcinsys detail page of the particular archives where the request was submitted or where the archival items were ordered or accessed.
 The link to the particular detail page can be determined via the page "Participating archives"(www.arcinsys.de).